openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 ## Metadata Annotations

-As stated above, the current version of Panda Assembly does not favor any language as the platform is designed to support many of them.
-To deal with language-specific metadata, annotations are used, as shown below:
+As stated above, current version of Panda assembly does not favor any language as the platform is designed to support many of them.
+To deal with language-specific metadata, annotations are used, defined as follows:

 ```
 <key1=value1, key2=value2, ...>